trepo/gedcomx-date-js/README.md

 ## Utils
-There are a few convenience functions and attributes exposed through the main object
+There is an attribute and a few convenience functions exposed through GedcomXDate.

 ### GedcomXDate.version
 Will be a string set to the version of GedcomXDate.